nicksmurf7/40-HW1/README.md

 Incorrectly implemented aspects of our programs:
-    - Readaline doesn't apply "If readaline is called when there are no more lines to be read, it sets *datapp to NULL and returns 0.
+    - Readaline doesn't apply "If readaline is called when there are no more lines to be read, it sets *datapp to NULL and returns 0." as per the COMP40 filesnpix spec